ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Headings

-Headings must not be used to style or format text.
-Limit to a heading level of 5.
-Headings must use the [ATX (hash) style](https://github.github.com/gfm/#atx-headings) and must have an empty line before and after the heading, with exception for the title heading.
+All headings must use sentence case.
+They must use the [ATX (hash) style](https://github.github.com/gfm/#atx-headings) and must have an empty line before and after the heading, with an exception for the title heading when it is on the first line.

+Headings must not exceed a heading level of 5 and must not be used to style or format text.

 #### Titles

 *Notice: Article titles must not be escaped, as they are parsed as plain text.*

 The first heading in all articles must be a level 1 heading, being the article's title.
 All headings afterwards must be [section headings](#sections).
-Titles headings must use title case and must not contain formatting, links, or images.
+Title headings must not contain formatting, links, or images.

 The title heading must be on the first line, unless [metadata](#metadata) is being used.
 If that is the case, the title heading must go after it and have an empty line before the title heading.